Deadlines & Rules

 1.11 Students attending Primary Schools or Third Level Colleges are NOT eligible to enter.

-1.12 Projects can be submitted in one of the following four categories by 2nd October 2023: –
+1.12 Projects can be submitted in one of the following five categories by 30 September 2024: –

 1. Biological & Ecological Sciences